 SCHOOL or DEPARTMENT: PROGRAM: BUDGET YEAR 2019-20 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate ESTIMATED COST OF ADD or (REDUCTION)?
 Year 1 = Year 2 = Year 3 = BACKGROUND AND RATIONALE Are we doing something that we don't need to be doing?
 How do we know?
 Why?
 Are we NOT doing something that we should be doing?
 How do we know?
 Why?
+What will be accomplished that isn't happening now?
 CURRENT PROGRAM STAFFING What are we currently accomplishing, and how are we accomplishing it?
 ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
 What are anticipated consequences?
 What else should we know?
 HOW WILL THE CHANGE BE MONITORED FOR IMPACT?
 Is this having the desired effect?
 Is this sustainable?